-Can I get into Oberlin College?
-The school has a 34% acceptance rate.
-Last year, 2,617 out of 7,762 applicants were admitted making Oberlin College a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
-Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 10 percent.
+How hard is it to get into Oberlin and can I get accepted?
+The school has a 36% acceptance rate ranking it #6 in Ohio for lowest rate of acceptance.
+Last year, 2,806 out of 7,708 applicants were admitted making Oberlin a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
+Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 12 percent.
 Oberlin College typically accepts and attracts "B+" average high school students.
 Only 28% of those admitted chose to enroll in the school.
-Most incoming freshmen graduated in the top ten percent of their high school class.
+Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|